 - Optional toppings: shredded cheese, chopped green onions, avocado, crumbled tortilla chips, sour cream, cilantro, etc.

 - You may substitute one can of tomatoes with an equal size can of diced tomatoes with roasted garlic and onion.
-All of these options add a hint of extra flavor over plain canned tomatoes.
+All of these options add a hint of extra flavor over plain canned tomatoes, which you may use in a pinch.

 - To make this in a slow cooker, simply brown the meat on the stovetop and then add it and the remaining ingredients to the slow cooker.
 Cook the chili on low for 4 to 6 hours.